zhezhangsh/MyMethods/ChIPseq_Generic.md

 ## Visualization

-Aligned reads are converted to ***.bedGraph*** format to be visualized via **UCSC Genome Browser**.
+Aligned reads are converted to sequencing depth along chromosomes and saved in ***.bedGraph*** format to be visualized via **UCSC Genome Browser**.
 Single-end reads are extended at the 3' end to the estimated average length of DNA fragments in the ChIP-seq library to cover regions occupied by the target proteins.
 By default, the reads will be extended to 200bp long when the ChIP-seq targets are histone modifications.